 It wouldn’t have been wrong for me to say, “I understand.
 I’m a business owner too.
 We have expenses we have to manage and I will contact you in six months to continue our discussion.”
 But, that’s not what I did.
 That wouldn’t have flipped the “Not now” to a “Yes, let’s get started!”
 And my goal was to get a “Yes!” while I sat in my car.

 I said, “Andrea, when we first started speaking you told me that finding more new clients was the most important thing to you this year.
 In fact, you said your investors want to see more sales.”
 She said, “That’s right.”
 I said, “You also told me that you’ve tried other initiatives to grow sales and nothing has worked so far.
 You tried putting your customer service people into sales roles and they didn’t want to do that job.
 You tried hiring salespeople but you didn’t have time to train and manage them.
 You even tried doing the sales yourself but your time was better spent working on the business, not finding new prospects.”
 She said, “That’s right.”
 I said, “Let me ask you this one question.
 If we don’t proceed together on this project, how will you achieve your goal of having more new clients?”

 There was silence on the other end of the phone.
 It lasted a long time.
 I waited silently.
 Then, I heard a big sigh.
 When she spoke she said, “You’re right.
 If we don’t do this initiative, we can’t achieve our goals.
 Ok, let’s get started.”
 After closing the sale I left my car and started walking toward Starbucks.
-I thought to myself that staying in the car to have that conversation was better than having a latte!!
+I thought to myself that it was worth it to stay in the car, hold off a few more minutes on the latte and have that conversation!
+The latte tasted better as a result!

 There are many lessons about business development in this personal story.